ysdeng/uva_codes/2003/README.md

 Practice big_num_divisionAndMultiplication.c
 The file is a part of problem 1019.

-problem 1019 wa:
-Decide the first switch ON or OFF, then i can settle rest.
-However, there are still some bugs that need to be figured out.

 ##20170302
 problem 1019 ac:
 First, I need to ensure the origin input is unpolluted.
 Second, I need to initialize the switches' state each time.

-##20170303
-problem 1018 start:
+problem 1018 ac:
 This is a spacial case of MST.

-##20170304
-problem 1018 re:
-I don't know what's wrong.

-problem 1018 ac:
-19:55
 Be careful about the boundary.

-##20170304
-problem 1021 start:
-This is a simple simulation problem.

 ##20170307
 problem 1021 ac

-##20170317
-problem 1020 wa:
-floating point precision
+This is a simple simulation problem.

 ##20170322
 problem 1020 ac: